mjbradvica/MediatorBuddy/README.md

 2) Create an action method that will return a Task of type IActionResult.

-3) Pass your requests to the "ExecuteRequest" method and use one of the built-in success callbacks from the [ResponseOptions](https://github.com/mjbradvica/MediatorBuddy/tree/master/source/MediatorBuddy.AspNet/Responses) class.
+3) Pass your requests to the "ExecuteRequest" method, and use one of the built-in success callbacks from the [ResponseOptions](https://github.com/mjbradvica/MediatorBuddy/tree/master/source/MediatorBuddy.AspNet/Responses) class.

 4) Annotate your method with the built-in error response attributes for each specific error type you return.